RungeZhai/LGAlertSheet/README.md

 Four kinds of AlertViews are implemented:
 1. Normal AlertView with title, message and button(s);

 2. AlertView with an image on the top;

 3. AlertView with a TextField in it;

 4. AlertView showing a progress view and optionally transitioning to completion state.

 Two kinds of ActionSheet are implemented: ActionSheet with 1 option and with 2 options.

 LGAlertSheet pretty much covers most of the usage scenarios and, moreover:

-1.Easy to customize UI as it is implemented using xib and Autolayout.
+1. Easy to customize UI as it is implemented using xib and Autolayout.
-2.Fully optimized for device rotation and keyboard.
+2. Fully optimized for device rotation and keyboard.
-3.Support extensions.
+3. Support extensions.
-4.Support multiple instances of AlertView/ActionSheet showing one above another.
+4. Support multiple instances of AlertView/ActionSheet showing one above another.

 ## Demo
 <img src="https://cloud.githubusercontent.com/assets/3366713/9427558/ccb5e920-49b6-11e5-90c8-4d5cd2cb5974.gif" width=320 />